prakashsharma19/testing/README.md

                     return '<a href="mailto:' + email + '">' + email + '</a>';
                 });

-                document.getElementById("outputContainer").innerHTML = inputText;
+                // Display the result in the output container and save to memory document.getElementById("outputContainer").innerHTML = inputText;
+                localStorage.setItem('outputContent', inputText);
                 document.getElementById("loading").style.display = "none";
             }, 1000);
         }